ietf-dmsc/Charter/dmsc-charter.md

 The DMSC working group will focus on the following areas:<br>

  1) Use cases and Requirements: <br>
-    Identifying critical use cases for multi-agent collaboration, including AI agents used in complex tasks that span multi AI-agent Gateway within one domain and across multiple domains.<br>
+    Identifying critical use cases for multi-agent collaboration, including AI agents used in complex tasks that span multiple AI-agent Gateways.<br>

  2) AI Agent collaboration protocol suite and necessary specific protocols: <br>
     Protocol blocks required for AI Agent Gateway based agent-to-agent collaboration.<br>